morningred88/AWS/S3_SysOps/S3_storage_data.md

 Default encryption does not apply the same encryption to all files.
 When you upload a file, you can overwrite the default encryption mechanism.

 But if you wan to enforce SSE-S3 encryption for all files, you need to use bucket policy.

+## S3 replication

+* Go to origin bucket > Management > Replication rule> Create new replication rules
+* You can select Create new role, AWS will automatically add new role for us.
+* Replication rule: Permanent deletion of a version will not be replicated.
+* By default, Delete marker replication is disabled.
+But you can enable it.